Retamal96/Victor_portfolio/README.md

 -  SVM and PCA project
 -  Spam email classification
 -  KNN project
--  Anomaly detector
+-  Anomaly detector, using Gaussian distribution
--  Recommendation System
+-  Recommendation System, using colaborative filtering
 #### Wikipedia_data_crawler_NLP:
 Script to extract data from Wikipedia and get the frequency of words.
 #### Tweet_crawler